 Others take the woman's collective from inspiration to armed struggle.
 Michèle Magema presents Congolese woman marching, accompanied by a revolutionary flag and a proud cheer, Oyé, Oyé.
 Kate Benyon likewise has a Warrior Woman Collective.
 Army of Me—the small, identical figures issuing from Amy Cutler herself—lends the march a rare note of irony and self-reflection.
 One might do well to look again at Magema's army with its heads cut off by the frame.
 Does the facelessness mock the male gaze and the brutal anonymity of war, or does it repeat and reinforce them?

 Not everyone is having a good time, then, not even in Brooklyn.
 Teresa Margolles sums up both halves of what the show wishes to overcome—"insensitivity to pain, lack of solidarity."
 Sigalit Landau mimes the former, in her endless dance with a barbed-wire hula hoop.
-Parastou Forouhar paints torture in Iran, in a cross between breaking news, a Persian miniature, contemporary Iranian art, and bunny comics.
+Parastou Forouhar paints torture in Iran, in a cross between breaking news, a Persian miniature, contemporary Iranian art or "Iran Modern," and bunny comics.
 Milica Tomic depicts a Serbian women's wounds, Mary Coble and Ryoku Suzuki their own painful self-binding.
 Anna Baumgart remembers suicides, and Rebecca Belmore enacts a ceremony for the abducted in Canada.

 Men appear rarely, but they clearly spell trouble.
 In Julia Loktov's Rough House, the man takes his place on the sofa in front of the TV, while the woman vacuums.
 For Tanja Ostojic, divorce means a deceived, abandoned woman who loses her EU passport.
 Claudia Reinhardt's staging of Sylvia Plath's suicide could raise questions about representation and reality.
 Here it merely plays out the narrative of Plath as victim.
 Male voices cannot appear, and yet women's voices cannot sound.
 Once again, an attempt to "complete" feminism with a complementary agenda, here globalization, ends up marginalizing women as incomplete.